OpenOLAT/OpenOLAT/README.md

   not find the OpenOlat context.
 Right click the server entry and click publish to inform eclipse about a new or updated context.

-* If you run into problems with classes or resources not found e.g. "ClassNotFoundException" right click your server config and run the "Clean..."
+* If you run into problems with classes or resources not found e.g. `ClassNotFoundException` right click your server config and run the "Clean..."
 Task to republish all resources.
 Problems comes mostly when switching from eclipse to console and back with command like mvn clean, or eclipse clean and such.
 You will always get a clean and working environment when you do the following: Eclipse clean, create eclipse settings with launch,